cartesi/dave/README.md

 As long as one can provide a self-contained state-transition function, Dave will work.

-## Algorithm
+## Algorithms

+### Permissionless Refereed Tournaments

-Dave is based on the Permissionless Refereed Tournaments primitive.
+The first implementation of Dave is based on the Permissionless Refereed Tournaments primitive.
 The paper can be found [here](https://arxiv.org/abs/2212.12439).
 The maximum delay grows logarithmically on the number of Sybils, whereas the computation resources and stakes are constant, and don't grow on the number of Sybils.

+### Dave fraud-proof algorithm

+Coming soon.

 ## Status